-The long-term financial stability and health of the Finance agencies requires a cash reserve policy to ensure that the Finance agencies preserve the capacity to provide adequate regulatory oversight in the event of unforeseen financial shortages.
-The Finance agencies must maintain adequate levels of cash reserves (fund balance, free of restrictions, commitments and assignments) for the purpose of mitigating current and future risks and ensuring consistent and adequate levels of regulation of the industries and services provided to Texas citizens.
-As self-directed, semi-independent Finance agencies, it is essential that this reserve policy provide accountability and transparency in guiding the Finance agencies in setting goals and terms and conditions for cash reserves.
-Adequate levels of cash reserves should serve to position the Finance agencies to respond to increases in the need for regulatory action, avoid cash flow stress, make planned capital purchases and generally maintain financial flexibility and plan for future needs.
+The long-term financial stability and health of the finance agencies requires a liquidity policy to ensure that the finance agencies preserve the capacity to provide adequate regulatory oversight.
+The finance agencies must maintain adequate levels of cash reserves for the purpose of mitigating current and future risks and ensuring consistent and adequate levels of regulation of the industries and services provided to Texas citizens.
+As self-directed, semi-independent agencies, it is essential that this policy provide accountability and transparency in guiding the finance agencies in setting goals, and terms and conditions, for cash reserves.
+This policy is not intended to be a policy related to the GAAP fund balance of a finance agency reported in the Annual Financial Report or GAAP accounting but rather a policy to ensure the finance agencies maintain adequate levels of liquidity that will position the finance agencies to respond to increases in the need for regulatory action, avoid cash flow stress, make planned capital purchases, and generally maintain financial flexibility and plan for future needs.

-Reserve funds are accumulated from the Finance agencies' operating revenue streams.
-The amount of cash reserves for each Finance agency will differ depending on the Finance agency's predictability of revenues, volatility of expenditures, liquidity and timing of cash flows, and perceived exposure to significant one-time outlays.
+The amount of cash reserves for each finance agency will differ depending on the finance agency's predictability of revenues, volatility of expenditures, timing of cash flows, and potential exposure to significant one-time outlays.

-Cash reserves funds should prudently include amounts for, but not be limited to:
+Reserved cash should prudently include amounts for, but not be limited to: